gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2021-02-16-linux-gettimeofday-optimize.markdown

 > Time Stamp Counter (TSC)

 All 80x86 microprocessors include a CLK input pin, which receives the clock signal of an external oscillator.
-Starting with the Pentium, 80x86 microprocessors sport a counter that is increased at each clock signal, and is accessible through **the TSC register which can be read by means of the rdtsc assembly instruction**.
-When using this register the kernel has to take into consideration the frequency of the clock signal: if, for instance, the clock ticks at 1 GHz, the TSC is increased once every nanosecond.
+Starting with the Pentium, 80x86 microprocessors sport a counter that is increased at each clock signal, and is accessible through [the TSC register which can be read by means of the rdtsc assembly instruction](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
+When using this register the kernel has to take into consideration the frequency of the clock signal: if, **for instance, the clock ticks at 1 GHz, the TSC is increased once every nanosecond**.
 Linux may take advantage of this register to get much more accurate time measurements.

 > CPU Local Timer